 This move works your abs and obliques to build core and rotational strength.

-2. Lightly place your hands behind your head and slightly lift your shoulders off the ground.
+2. Lightly place your hands behind your head and lift your shoulders slightly off the ground.

 1. Extend one leg straight and pull the opposite knee towards your chest.